xzackli/xzackli.github.io/_posts/2016-10-20-New-Planck-Prior.markdown

 I'm having some issues reproducing the Planck 2015 result.
 I spent the last few weeks learning QFT and some MCMC diagnostics.
 QFT started taking up all of my time, so I had to drop the class.
 I'll pick up the material later.

-I'm getting an error message to due a condition described in the Planck papers, that
+I'm getting an error message to due a condition described in the Planck 2015 XX, equation 129,

 $$ \frac{ \mathcal{P}_{RI} }{ \sqrt{ \mathcal{P}_{RR} \mathcal{P}_{II} } } \in (-1,1). $$